PGCE (PGCert) Secondary Education (Science with Biology) with recommendation for QTS

 The Master’s Level credits provide an excellent foundation for future academic and professional study.

-As the PGCE is a professional course, full attendance is required.
+As the PGCE is a professional course, 100% attendance is an expectation.

 Recommendation for Qualified Teacher Status will be made by the Secondary PGCE Examination Board for all those who successfully demonstrate the Teachers’ Standards as shown in the requirements for University and school-based work.